-The NmsTrapReceiver process is started automatically by the operating system (Linux: init.d nettrap; Windows: HP NNM NmsTrapReceiver Service).
+The NmsTrapReceiver process is started automatically by the operating system (Linux: init.d nettrap or nettrap.service on systemd; Windows: HP NNM NmsTrapReceiver Service).
 The NmsTrapReceiver process is also started by ovstart if ovstart detects that the NmsTrapReceiver process is not running.